r-pufky/docs/services/docker/README.md

 to manage them as a service unit.
 Additionally eases modification and updates of those containers.
 This is _preferred_ to running standalone containers.
 Commands mirror standard _docker_ commands but are called with _docker-compose_.

+_Expose_ ports are visible internally on the _docker network_ for the container.
+_Ports_ are ports that are publicly visible from _outside_ the _docker network_.
+Generally with compose only reverse-proxy ports are set as _Ports_ and the containers _Expose_ port internally for the proxy.

 Each YAML file represents a service and is generally stored in separate directory representing the _service name_.